The-Known-Galaxy/archives/jedi/culinary/teltiar_noodle/teltiar_noodle.md

 # Introduction

 Like glowblue noodles, teltiar noodles were blue; however, teltiar noodles were on the duller side in terms of hue.
-Teltiar noodles were often served lukewarm and mushy alongside vegetables of the consumerís choosing.
+Teltiar noodles were often served lukewarm and mushy alongside vegetables of the consumer‚Äôs choosing.
-These noodles were used in Gormaandaís Glowblue noodles and Chav recipe and were preferred to be mushy, but the chef can make the noodles to their preference.
+These noodles were used in Gormaanda‚Äôs Glowblue noodles and Chav recipe and were preferred to be mushy, but the chef can make the noodles to their preference.
-After the initial broadcast of the Glowblue noodles and Chav recipe, Gormaanda later released a recipe for Teltiar noodles and Chav for her written column, ìGormaandaís Culinary Corner.î
+After the initial broadcast of the Glowblue noodles and Chav recipe, Gormaanda later released a recipe for Teltiar noodles and Chav for her written column, ‚ÄúGormaanda‚Äôs Culinary Corner.‚Äù